Rumpunzel/rpg-thingy/character.md

 Whenever the Truth or Lie really come out through how you roleplay your character or through the drama that results from your choices, you earn **1** Favor for your character.

-There are other ways to earn Favor, for example by forgoing **XP** from a failed test, but playing out Truth and Lie will be your main revenues of Favor.

 # Attributes